 Engineering students from across Utah will hurl ripening jack-o'-lanterns across the sky

 At the end of his junior year fluid mechanics course, Deryl Snyder raised his hand and told the professor he wanted to learn more.
-The mechanical engineering major had mastered the basics, but only felt comfortable solving very simple fluid dynamics probl...
+The mechanical engineering major had mastered the basics but only felt comfortable solving simple fluid dynamics problems.

 Meet Dr. Munro.
 You’ve probably seen him around campus or walked past the lab where he spent countless late nights as a graduate student.

 From College Freshman to University Professor | College of Engineering